 Both leaders also expressed support for the exploratory talks between MERCOSUL and Canada, intended to allow both sides to gather elements needed to assess how best to enhance their trading relationship.

 Canada and Brazil work together closely in science & technology, research & development, innovation and education.
 Canada plans to be a major partner in Brazil’s ambitious initiative - Science without Borders - a program that brings a greater investment in innovation, development and education by providing over 100,000 scholarships for the best young Brazilian talent to go abroad and expand their horizons.
 As a centre of educational excellence, Canada is an ideal destination for these students.

-The visit of the Governor General of Canada, His Excellency, the Right Honourable David Johnston, to Brazil at the end of April 2012 further serves to cement our bilateral ties.
-This visit is focus on strengthening our cooperation in the vital areasof education, science and technology, innovation and commerce.
-The Governor General is leading a delegation of exceptional Canadians representing these key fields, as well as 30 university presidents who embody the best of Canada’s excellence in education.
-The education leaders are along with other Canadian stakeholders, representing Canada at the Conference of the Americas on International Education, (CAIE) in Rio de Janeiro (April 2012).
+The visit of the Governor General of Canada, His Excellency, the Right Honourable David Johnston, to Brazil at the end of April 2012 further served to cement our bilateral ties.
+The visit focused on strengthening our cooperation in the vital areas of education, science and technology, innovation and commerce.
+The Governor General led a delegation of exceptional Canadians representing these key fields, as well as 30 university presidents who embody the best of Canada’s excellence in education.
+The education leaders, along with other Canadian stakeholders and the Governor General, represented Canada at the Conference of the Americas on International Education, (CAIE) in Rio de Janeiro (April 2012).

 From a multilateral standpoint, Canada and Brazil work closely together at the Organization of American States, the United Nations, the G20 and the World Trade Organization, in areas such as promoting cultural diversity, engaging in peacekeeping operations, and furthering respect for human rights globally.